 Spetses, an island with a long naval tradition, is famous for its contribution to the 1821 War of Independence.
-The island has retained its individual traditional character thanks to the well-preserved grand captain mansions, still bearing eloquent witness to the island’s glorious past.
-The picturesque old harbor and Dápia, a tourist and commercial center are the trademarks of the town of Spetses.
+The island has retained its unique traditional character thanks to the well-preserved grand captain mansions, still bearing eloquent witness to the island’s glorious past.
+The picturesque old port and Dápia, a tourist and commercial center are the trademarks of the town of Spetses.

-The rich history and naval tradition of the island is reflected on numerous sites that are definitely worth visiting: the House of Bouboulina, the House of Hatzigiannis Mexis, the Church of Panayia Armata, the Cathedral of Aghios Nikolaos, the War Memorial of the Spetses Navy, the Clock in Rologioú Square, and the Anargyreios Korgialeneios School, today housing the Center of Environmental Education.
+The rich history and naval tradition of the island is reflected on numerous sites that are definitely worth visiting: the House of Bouboulina, the House of Hatzigiannis Mexis, the Church of Panagia Armata, the Cathedral of Agios Nikolaos, the War Memorial of the Spetses Navy, the Clock in Rologioú Square, and the Anargyreios Korgialeneios School, today housing the Center of Environmental Education.

 Head to the island’s sun-drenchedbeaches and swim in blue waters with a beautiful pine-forest as backdrop: Agioi Anargyroi, Agia Paraskevi, Agia Marina, Xylokériza,Vréllos, and Zogeriá.

 The Spetses Museum (the house of Hatziyannis-Mexis).